 For the so called functional insulation

 ) per Par.5.2.2 Table 5B.
 In other words, where only functional insulation is required, you don't need to meet any specific clearance between PC traces for as long as there will be no electric breakdown between them at the prescribed test voltage.
-The latter varies depending on the working voltage and generally is several times greater then actual working voltage between separated traces.
-Unfortunately, there is no clear information in the literature on what is actual breakdown voltage between the conductors and how to design a PCB to meet a specific withstanding test voltage between the tracks.
-Experiments
+The latter generally is several times greater than actual working voltage between separated traces.
+Unfortunately, there is no clear information in the literature on what is actual breakdown voltage between the conductors and how to design a PCB to pass a specific hipot.

 performed by UL in the course of analysis of silver PCB surface finish, demonstrated that the withstand voltage of a pair of parallel conductors is purely a function of the spacing, not surface finish.
 Based on the experiments, UL specified withstand voltage of 40 volts/mil

-or about 1.6 kV/mm in their test methods of UL796 Standard for Printed Wiring Boards.
-In my view, it is reasonable therefore to use these numbers in designing the board to withstand a particular HiPot.
-For example, for working voltage 500V you need to withstand 1740 Vrms per UL 60950-1 Table 5B.
+or about 1.6 kV/mm in their UL796 Standard for Printed Wiring Boards.
+In my view, it is reasonable therefore to use these numbers in designing the board to withstand a particular test.
+For example, for working voltage 500V in secondary circuits you need to withstand 1740 Vrms per UL 60950-1 Table 5B Part 2.
 Such sinewave has 1740*√2=2461 V peak value.
-With the 40V/mils criterion, the required minimum spacing would be 2461/40=62 mils (or 1.6 mm).
+With the 40V/mil criterion, the required minimum spacing would be 2461/40=62 mils (or 1.6 mm).

-on individual layers.
-This is done in order to minimize the possibility of electric breakdown and to reduce parasitic capacitance.
+on individual layers to minimize the possibility of electric breakdown and reduce parasitic capacitance.
 However, because of usual shortage of space on a PCB, spreading out the traces and components more than it is really necessary may not be feasible.
-From a technical standpoint, IPC-2221 stepwise clearance limits are mostly baseless.
-For example, there is no reason whatsoever, why you need 2.5mm clearance for 301V, while for 300V you can use 1.25mm.
+From a technical standpoint, IPC stepwise clearance limits are mostly baseless.
+For example, there is no reason whatsoever, why you need 2.5mm for 301V, while for 300V you can use 1.25mm.
 A recent IPC-9592

-As a reference, the chart below compares PCB clearance limits based on the following three specs:
+As a reference, the chart below compares PCB distance limits based on the following three specs:

-- UL60950 for functional insulation, designed to meet HiPot test per Table 5B with the assumption of 40V/mil withstand voltage.
+- UL60950 for functional insulation in secondaries, designed to meet the test per Table 5B with the assumption of 40V/mil withstand voltage.